 Mr Edmonds was appointed as Headteacher of Brannel School in July 2013.
 He has significant experience of successfully implementing school improvement strategies in schools facing challenging circumstances.
 His previous roles include Deputy Headteacher at a secondary school in Norfolk, Curriculum and Improvement Adviser for Norfolk County Council, mathematics teacher at secondary schools in Norfolk and Devon.
 Mr Edmonds holds a BSc (Ed) Hons in Educational Studies & Mathematics from the University of Exeter and the National Professional Qualification for Headship (NPQH).

-Mr Edmonds has challenging and high expectations of students, of staff, and of himself.
+Mr Edmonds holds values at the heart of his practice and regards educational leadership as a privilege and opportunity to make a lasting difference to a community.
+He has challenging and high expectations of students, of staff, and of himself.
 He believes that education should provide for young people a range of opportunities designed to increase both life chances and life choices.
 He is committed to ensuring that every student at Brannel School achieves their individual potential academically and is well prepared for the challenges of life beyond school.

 Mr Marc Cooper

-Mr Cooper was appointed as Assistant Headteacher of Brannel School in April 2015.
+Mr Cooper was appointed to Brannel School in April 2015.
 An experienced school leader, prior to taking up his post at Brannel he was Assistant Principal at Bideford College.
 Mr Cooper holds a BA (Hons) in European Theatre from Brunel University and a MA in Educational Leadership.

 Mr Mark Goodwin

-Mr Goodwin was appointed as Assistant Headteacher of Brannel School in January 2014.
+Mr Goodwin was appointed to Brannel School in January 2014.
 He started his teaching career in Manchester in 1996 and, prior to taking up his post at Brannel, was Head of Science at Redruth School in Cornwall for eight years.
-Mr Goodwin holds a BSc (Joint Honours) in Chemistry & Sport Science from Bangor University in North Wales.
+Mr Goodwin holds a BSc (Joint Hons) in Chemistry & Sport Science from Bangor University in North Wales.

 Mr Goodwin is relentless in his ambition for young people and is constantly seeking new ways through which to provide opportunities for their future success.
+He is determined to put in place effective interventions to narrow the achievement gap and ensure that every child makes good progress.
 He is very much a 'hands on' school leader who thrives on being in the classroom, motivating and challenging teachers in order to ensure the quality of the learning experience for students.

 Ms Elizabeth Fletcher